Ali-Haider-Cowlar/Cowlar-Todo/README.md

 ## :video_game: Scripts

 - `dev`: starts the application at `localhost:3000`
-- `build`: creates an optimized production build of application
+- `build`: creates an optimized build of application
 - `start`: starts the application in production mode at `localhost:3000` (have run the build before)
 - `test`: run the tests
 - `lint`: run eslint in /src